deciduously/nannou_dots/post.md

 ### Challenges

-Before moving further, myy recommendation would be to split this logic into [separate modules](https://doc.rust-lang.org/book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html), instead of putting everything in `main.rs`.
+Before moving further, my recommendation would be to split this logic into [separate modules](https://doc.rust-lang.org/book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html), instead of putting everything in `main.rs`.
 You do you though.
 Here's a few things you could try next:

 1. Add some sounds.
 1. Make the dots move.